Meet the Team

 Margaret G. Garry, M.A.

 Margaret came to the DHSI STEM IMPACT Program from PACE Advising Services, where she worked as an Academic Advisor and Student Development Specialist.
 Prior to working at Texas State, she served as a Residence Director at St. Edward’s University, where she earned a master’s degree in College Student Development.
-She grew up in Coupland, Texas and earned her undergraduate degree from St. John’s College in Santa Fe, NM, where she completed a curriculum focused on the careful reading and discussion of primary source texts.
+She grew up in Coupland, Texas and earned her undergraduate degree from St. John’s College in Santa Fe, NM.

 Student Development Specialist, College of Science & Engineering/DHSI STEM IMPACT Program